 That leads us to the second differentiator.
 Unlike most Lisbon coffee shops, Liberty independently sources its beans from top European roasters.
 During our most recent visit, we spotted bags from Paris’ Kawa as well as Copenhagen’s Coffee Collective.
 Our flat whites were crafted with the latter.

-Since Liberty focuses on brunch, books and wine in addition to coffee, the cafe is a happy place for people who love eating, drinking and eating.
+Since Liberty focuses on brunch, books and wine in addition to coffee, the cafe is a happy place for people who love eating, reading and drinking.
 In other words, the cafe is a happy place for everybody.

 Pro Tip